DAL-INWK/Python/README.md

+# The Lesson

+This repository includes a Python code used for teaching students about Python classes and objects.
+A simple application is used throughout the lesson.

 # The Application

-This application designs an IPv4 address plan using simple algorithm:
+The application designs an IPv4 address plan using a simple algorithm:

 ```
 Input: